anadrome/academic-ancestors/README.md

     Qxxxxx: a researcher's Wikidata ID
     outfile.dot: file to write to if supplied; otherwise write to stdout

-You will need to have [graphviz](https://graphviz.org/) installed to actually graph the resulting dot file, by doing something like:
+You will need to have graphviz installed to actually graph the resulting DOT file, by doing something like:

     dot -Tpng personA.dot > personA.png

+common2dot
+---

+Given two researchers, graph the path to their most recent common ancestor, if any.

+Usage:

+    ./common2dot.py Q1xxxx Q2xxxx [outfile.dot]

+    Qxxxxx: two a researchers' Wikidata IDs
+    outfile.dot: file to write to if supplied; otherwise write to stdout

+Note that if the two researchers do not have any common ancestors *and* have large ancestor trees, the query may time out.